 |Discount||Possible||Yes||Yes ➔ great margin of negotiation|

-*Medical history disregard: This means that employees won't be discriminated against based on their pre-existing conditions.
+*Medical history disregarded: This means that employees won't be discriminated against based on their pre-existing conditions.
 Employees and dependents are fully covered regardless of their conditions/medical history.

 Common practice: Under basic group plans in Hong Kong, the rules around the coverage of pre-existing conditions are different and you should seek advice from your insurance advisor.

-6 - Can employees keep their medical benefits when they leave?
+6 - Can employees keep their medical benefits when they leave the company?

 Although this is rare, it is hugely attractive for employees, especially in cases of pre-existing conditions.
 This will save them from undergoing new underwriting with a new insurer and risking total exclusion of their pre-existing conditions under their new plan.